The metrics of the Trump administration

 The 2020 election was basically a referendum on … him.
 As his presidency draws to a close, let’s take a dispassionate look at the metrics of his impacts:

 Trump approval: Trump never cracked 50% approval in Gallup.
 He reached 49% in January 2020.
-It stood at 46% in the final preelection poll.
-In the October Ball State Hoosier Poll, Trump’s approval was 41% and disapproval at 45%.
+His approval rate stood at 46% in the final pre-election poll.
+In the October Ball State Hoosier Poll, Trump’s approval was 41% and his disapproval was 45%.

 GDP under Trump: Candidate Trump predicted Gross Domestic Product rising into the 4% to 6% range.
 Here’s a look at annual U.S. GDP growth during Trump’s presidency.
 The 2020 estimate comes from the Federal Reserve: 2017: +2.3%; 2018: +3%; 2019: +2.2%; and 2020: -3.7%.